ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

   Action plan for models 10 and 11:

-    1. Launch model 10.2 with updated observers and scenarios so we can check on V&V issue #1 below and gain more information before proceeding.
+    * DONE!
+Launch model 10.2 with updated observers and scenarios so we can check on V&V issue #1 below and gain more information before proceeding.

-    2. Look into issues #2 and #3 for model 11.
+    * Look into issue #4 for model 11.
 If we find something quickly, then fix for model 11.1.
-If we don't find something quickly, let's go ahead and launch model 11.1 with the fixes for issues #4 and #5 so that we can check those while we continue to investigate issues #2 and #3
+If we don't find something quickly, let's go ahead and launch model 11.1 with the fixes for issues #5 and #6 so that we can check those while we continue to investigate issue #4

+    * Look into issues 1-3 for model 10.3

+    * Implement LBWSG PAF code

 .. list-table:: Outstanding V&V issues